 - Complete an online bankruptcy questionnaire.
 It is vital that all bankruptcy filers diligently complete our online questionnaire.
 All responses on a bankruptcy petition must be truthful and correct.
 It is important to think of each question and properly provide a response.

 - Provide documents to our office.
 In order to properly prepare you bankruptcy petition, we will need certain documents such as tax returns, bank statements, pay stubs, other financial statements, lawsuits, etc. The bankruptcy attorney will provide you with a comprehensive list of documents that we need at your consultation.
+Documents can be emailed to our office or they can also be uploaded to our online bankruptcy questionnaire.

 - Review your bankruptcy petition with a bankruptcy attorney.
+Then give us a little time to prepare your final draft.

 - Conduct a final review and sign your petition.

 Your cooperation is essential to your bankruptcy case.
-The faster you complete your requirements, the faster we can prepare your case.
+The faster you complete your requirements, the faster we can file your case.
 The better you complete your questionnaire and provide all of the documents we request, the better your bankruptcy petition will be as well.
 The success of your bankruptcy case depends on your diligence and cooperation with our firm.

 If you are interested in the entire process of chapter 7 bankruptcy please check out our previous blog post on the subject, “The Process of Chapter 7 Bankruptcy”.